TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/10-Returning-the-result-to-TYPO3.rst

 This is the end of this trip.
 The dispatcher returns the response to the Bootstrap, which will return the rendered HTML content to the TYPO3 framework.
-Then TYPO3 will include this into its other output of the current page content.
+Then TYPO3 will add this to the output of the current page content.

 .. code-block:: php